elokrainz/elokrainz.github.io/_posts/2013-08-18-a-short-introduction.md

 layout: post
 category: miscellaneous
 tags: website blog
-description: "Welcome to my new website!
-Over the past few weeks, I've done my best to design a clean and simple way of communicating what I've been up to and sharing my thoughts with the outside world."
+description: "Welcome to my new website!."
-excerpt: "Over the past few weeks, I've done my best to design a clean and simple way of communicating what I've been up to and sharing my thoughts with the outside world.
-This website is intended to serve as a means of professional and personal contact, as well as a medium for me to express my ideas and talk about the things that I find interesting."
+excerpt: "I find nothing."
 ---

-<p class="lead">Welcome to my personal portfolio!</p>
+<p class="lead">Welcome to my personal test!</p>

 Over the past few weeks, I've done my best to design a clean and simple way of communicating what I've been up to and sharing my thoughts with the outside